kubecost/docs/allocation-api.md

 --------- | -----------
 `cluster` | Filter results by cluster ID.
 For example, appending `&cluster=cluster-one` will restrict data only to the `cluster-one` cluster.
 Note: cluster ID is generated from `cluster_id` provided during installation.
 `namespace` | Filter results by namespace.
 For example, appending `&namespace=kubecost` only returns data for the `kubecost` namespace.
-`labels` | Filter results by the label.
+`labels` | Filter results by label(s).
 For example, appending `&labels=app%3Dcost-analyzer` only returns data for pods with label `app=cost-analyzer`.
 CSV list of label values supported.
 Note that parameters must be URL encoded.

 This API returns a set of JSON objects in this format: